 Photography is a visual art, and the colors you use are critical for effect.
 It’s like painting with light – you’re not capturing the stark reality, but you interpret it.
 Colors can make or break your photos by adding something interesting to the composition or ruining it by seeming oversaturated and overdone.

 We don’t even realize how significantly colors influence our minds, how they affect the way we perceive the world, and what we feel at the moment.
 There’s a whole science behind that!

 So what about food?
 Doesn’t it speak for itself when it already looks delicious?

 Well, no. Food photography can be tricky.
-With the wrong composition of colors, you can actually make your food look less appetizing, or at best uninteresting.
+According to Photography blog, ParkerPhotographic.com, with the wrong composition of colors, you can actually make your food look less appetizing, or at best uninteresting.
 To help you avoid it, especially if you’re only just starting your journey and taking some beginner photography courses, we have gathered a few tips on the best colors for food photography.

 Consider the Colors of Your Food

 While photographing, don’t think about what kinds of food you have, but only focus on the colors.
 Consider what is the dominant color of your food and should, therefore, be the dominant color of your photoshoot.
 Then, try to compose your photo from complementary and analogous colors.

 Complementary colors contrast with each other in composition, while analogous colors are next to each other on the color wheel, belonging to the same family of colors.

 Don’t Be Afraid of Contrasting Colors